 I had been there for the glorious championship ’69 and ’73 Knicks as well as the Bruno and Superstar Billy Graham bloodbaths.

 Still, when I tell you I never experienced anything like THIS, the sheer excitement of that MOMENT, forever frozen in time, that was THE wrestling moment.
 Nothing touched it, and I don’t believe anything has since.

 I’ve been attending live wrestling since 1974, and these two giants Jimmy Snuka and Don Muraco, are squarely locked in my top 20 of all time.
 Not only for their own feud but their other great rivalries, too.

 The Jimmy Snuka and Roddy Piper feud live was as electric as anything I’ve EVER seen.

-Watch the Infamous Leap off the Cage From the Jimmy Snuka and Don Muraco Steel Cage Match at Madison Square Garden:
+Watch the Legendary Leap off the Cage From the Jimmy Snuka and Don Muraco Steel Cage Match at Madison Square Garden: